dimarkov-git/greek-exercise/docs/guides/project-files-guide.md

 ### `knip.ts`

 **Path:** `/knip.ts`

 **Purpose:** Dependency and export checker configuration file for `knip` tool

 **Description:**
 Configuration for the `knip` tool that identifies unused dependencies, exports, types, and files in JavaScript/TypeScript projects.
 This JSON file specifies which dependencies should be ignored during analysis.

-**Contents:**

-- `ignoreDependencies`: Array of packages to ignore during dependency checking
-    - `@vitest/coverage-v8`: Coverage reporting tool (used by test scripts)
-    - `cross-env`: Cross-platform environment variable setting (used in build scripts)
-    - `tailwindcss`: CSS framework (used via Vite plugin and Tailwind config)

 **Features:**

 - Detects unused dependencies, devDependencies, and exports
-- Built-in support for 100+ tools and frameworks including Vite, React, TypeScript
-- Faster analysis compared to depcheck with better TypeScript support

 **Documentation:** [Knip.dev](https://knip.dev)